rohit-chavan-2151/simple-js-app-docker/README.md

-## demo app - developing with Docker
+## Simple NodeJS application - developing with Docker and building Docker Image

 This demo app shows a simple user profile app set up using
 - index.html with pure js and css styles